ipfs/ipfs-docs/docs/reference/js/api.md

 ### JS-IPFS module

-To use the CLI on your machine, globally install the `ipfs` node package:
+To use the CLI on your machine, globally install the `ipfs` Node.js package:

 ```bash
 npm i --location=global ipfs